The past and the future

 This is a challenge.
 But no project that cannot support itself will survive for long.

 During its first ten years Kinondo Kwetu Medical Center has grown from 10 800 patient visits in 2009 to 120 300 in 2018.
 It offers ante natal care, deliveries, child care, immunisations, treatment of infections, like malaria and HIV.
 Special clinics are offered to patients with TB and diabetes.
 Staff from the center do outreaches to schools, when they remove parasites, deworm the children and give them education in health and sex.

 The people in Kinondo now have an affordable health care.
 And a good ground is built for the next step, towards financial sustainability.

-Together with the surgical room and new wards that are under construction, we expect to reach break even in 2020 as a result of the following factors;
+With the addition of a surgical room and new wards, we expect to reach break even in 2020 as a result of the following factors;

 Kinondo Kwetu Medical Center has a very good reputation and patients come from far to get health service.
 We aim to keep and further strengthen this position.